Bovec sheep

 The Bovec (bovška ovca, Plezzana, Krainer Steinschaf) is a breed of domestic sheep from the upper valley of the Soča or Isonzo river, now in Slovenia.
 The breed is named in both Slovenian and in Italian for the town of Bovec or Plezzo; in the Trenta valley it may also be called Trentarka.
 It is raised in the Soča valley in Slovenia, in the areas of Resia and Tarvisio in Friuli in Italy, and in Styria and Carinthia in Austria.
 The breed is raised for milk and for meat.

 Characteristics

-The Bovec may be whitish, or in about 30% of cases, black or brown.
+The Bovec may be off-white, or in about 30% of cases, black or brown.
 They have small ears, short, thin legs, and their belly is bare.
 The back legs are inclined forward so that they can walk on steep meadows easily.

 Height of rams is 64 cm and ewes 60 cm at the withers.
 A breeding ewe provides approximately 1.23 lambs per litter, lactates for 210 days and in that time yields 221 kg of milk with 6.3% fat.